Localization and flexibilization in symplectic geometry: Introduction

 \section{Introduction}

-In this work we introduce the \textit{critical} $\infty$-category of stable Weinstein sectors \eqnn \weincrit \eqnd whose objects are stabilized Weinstein sectors, and whose morphisms are obtained by inverting trivial inclusions and a class of morphisms realizing subcritical handle attachments.
-This is a natural context for studying wrapped Fukaya categories, which are known to remain unchanged by subcritical handle attachments, by trivial inclusions, and under stabilization.
+In this work we introduce the \textit{critical} $\infty$-category of stable Weinstein sectors \eqnn \weincrit \eqnd whose objects are exact symplectic manifolds with favorable corner structures, admitting symplectically well-behaved cellular decompositions, and identified up to taking products with $T^*[0,1]$.
+The morphism spaces are obtained by formally inverting a class of morphisms realizing subcritical handle attachments.
+Along the way, we also invert maps resulting from Weinstein homotopies; see Definition~\ref{def:sub_morphism}.
+This is a natural context for studying wrapped Fukaya categories, which are known to remain unchanged by stabilization, subcritical handle attachments, and Weinstein homotopies \cite{ganatra_generation}.

-We share here the discovery that this setting allows one to geometrically create a rich algebraic operation: inverting a prime.
-For example, our constructions are expected to give a purely symplectic construction of various localizations of the stable homotopy category, and symmetric monoidally so.
-We also view our results as an improvement on Murphy and Cieliebak-Eliashberg's flexibilization \cite{CE12}, and on work of Abouzaid-Seidel\cite{abouzaid_seidel_recombination} and Lazarev-Sylvan\cite{Lazarev_Sylvan}.
-Our work enables geometers to kill only certain $P$-torsion symplectic phenomena {\em functorially and multiplicatively}, in a process we call $P$-flexibilization.
+Using $\weincrit$ enables us to prove our main result: There is a symplectic geometric model for the rich algebraic operation of inverting an integer (in fact, any finite collection P of integers).
+Namely, given any Weinstein sector $X$, we construct its {\em $P$-flexibilization} $X[P^{-1}]$, whose Fukaya category is equivalent to that of $X$ after inverting $P$.
+We show that $P$-flexibilization is both functorial (Lemma~\ref{lemma. product is functor}) and multiplicative (Theorem~\ref{theorem.
+P-flexibilization is symmetric monoidal}) in $\weincrit$.

+Our work generalizes and renders functorial Murphy and Cieliebak-Eliashberg's flexibilization~\cite{CE12} (without relying on h-principles), Abouzaid-Seidel's homologous recombination~\cite{abouzaid_seidel_recombination}, and work of Lazarev-Sylvan~\cite{Lazarev_Sylvan}.
+Upon a construction of the conjectural {\em spectral} wrapped Fukaya category, our methods are expected to yield purely symplectic constructions of various localizations of the stable homotopy category, and symmetric monoidally so.
+In the reverse direction, the critical $\infty$-category also allows us to give a clean categorical description of previously known geometry: Flexibilization {\em is} a localization (Theorem~\ref{theorem. intro P flex is a localization}).
+A key mathematical step in the proof of our result is comparing two symplectic operations - taking direct product with a particular sector and carving out of Lagrangian disks - and proving that they are equivalent in $\weincrit$; see Section \ref{sec: proof_outline} for a proof outline.

+\begin{remark} Central to our constructions is a class of exact symplectic manifolds called Weinstein domains.
+These domains can be equipped with symplectic handle-body decompositions analogous to the cellular decomposition of CW complexes.
+We will often pass between ``Weinstein sectors'' and ``Weinstein domains equipped with a Weinstein hypersurface'' (these data are equivalent; see Section~\ref{section. stopped domains are sectors}). \end{remark}